marcllort/GoAB/README.md

 ```sh
     ./goserver
 ```
-And start the goAB with the desired parameters (-n X to specify the X number of requests, -c X to specify the X of concurrent requests, and -k for keepAlive):
+Start the goAB with the desired parameters (-n X to specify the X number of requests, -c X to specify the X of concurrent requests, and -k for keepAlive):
 ```sh
     ./goab [parameters] http://localhost:8080/
 ```

-## Task 3
+## Part 3
+The comparison of speed with ApacheBench 2.3 has not resulted the way I thought it would.
+AB outperformed the GoAB version I implemented, even though the Go version should outperform it, specially when using more concurrency, as the GoRoutines of GoLang are more optimal than C version of threads.

+Goroutines are multiplexed on a limited number of threads, avoiding a lot of context switching overhead, while when using C, there is a change of context that slows down the system, mainly if not used properly.

+The results, would probably be better/quicker if my project was coded properly.